 That question of ‘What else?’ has guided our lives from street hockey games in the cul de sac to the Olympic stage and beyond.
 How can we share our passion and experience with as many kids as possible?
 How can we help families move, play, and learn TOGETHER?
 These questions, and years of conversation, ultimately inspired us to create Movement in a Box, a subscription box that combines fundamental movement and learning activities for children ages 3-6

 We know that life is busy.
 Parents are pulled in a million directions and play time can often feel more like work.
-By our creation of fun, age-appropriate, and research-based activities that combine movement with learning and conveniently delivering them directly to a family’s doorstep, parents can feel confident that their child is developing the foundational skills needed for a lifetime of physical activity.
-Families receive a new box every three months containing movement- related equipment, a Movement Guide with 10 activities, ‘Did You Know’ facts and developmental tips, as well as access to video support online.
+By creating fun, age-appropriate, and research-based activities that combine movement with learning and conveniently delivering them directly to a family’s doorstep, parents can feel confident that their child is developing the foundational skills needed for a lifetime of physical activity.
+Families receive a new box every three months containing movement- related equipment, a Movement Guide with 12 activities, ‘Did You Know’ facts and developmental tips, as well as access to video support online.
 For example, kids will hop, skip, and jump while learning their shapes or practice their throwing and catching while learning colors!
 Plus, activities are designed to grow with each child instead of a “one and done” toy that collects dust after a few uses.

 As lifelong movers and educators, we bring 30+ years of experience competing and coaching at the Olympic, NCAA, and professional level.
 One of my favorite sayings is “Make the world your gym!”
 Everyone can be a mover.
 Movement is all around us.
 To show how simple it can be, here are three of our favorite activities to play with kids anytime anywhere.